 In order to incentivize Georgia businesses to invest in their employees and encourage workforce development, any business that files a Georgia income tax return may be eligible for the retraining tax credit.
-Training must be designed to enhance quality and production or teach software technologies, which in turn enhance the skills of Georgia employees to enable them to successfully use new equipment, technology or operating systems.
+Training must be designed to enhance quality and production or teach software technologies, which in turn enhances the skills of Georgia employees enabling them to successfully use new equipment, technology or operating systems.

 - Businesses must file a Georgia income tax return.